-Latest strike by UK workers could bring delays at airports
+Strikes over pay disrupt Christmas travel in UK, France

 Inflation stood at 10.7% in November, driven by food and energy prices in the wake of the COVID-19 pandemic and Russia’s invasion of Ukraine.

+“I am really sad and I am disappointed about the disruption that is being caused to so many people’s lives, particularly at Christmas time,” he said during a visit to a homeless shelter in London.

+He insisted his government has acted “fairly and reasonably” in public sector pay negotiations.

-Thousands of national health service nurses walked off the job Tuesday in their second 24-hour strike this month.
+Thousands of National Health Service nurses walked off the job Tuesday in their second 24-hour strike this month.
 Ambulance drivers, paramedics and dispatchers also went on strike earlier this week and plan another walkout on Dec.
 28.

 Postal deliveries, highway maintenance and driving tests are also being disrupted by strikes.